vq-is-team/backend-exam/README.md

 <!-- TABLE OF CONTENTS -->
-## Procedures (Frontend)
+## Procedures (Frontend Developer Applicants)

 * Clone this repository to your local machine and initiate your own repo
   * Check in to the master the initial files of the frontend framework you prefer to use
-    * If possible use the latest version of Angular/React
+    * If possible use the latest version of React / VueJs
   * Create a new FEATURE branch from the MASTER for each feature you will be doing
     * One branch for changes related to the Search Form Page
     * One branch for changes related to the Country Detail Page
+  * Use https://restcountries.com/ as your source of API and data to be integrated to your application

   * Once your done with the changes, merge the two branches to a new RELEASE branch
   * After successfully merging, create a PULL REQUEST to MAIN branch
   * Merge the Pull Request to MAIN then send us a invite to join the repo so we can check your work

-## Procedures (Backend)
+## Procedures (Backend Developer Applicants)

 * Clone this repository to your local machine and initiate your own repo
-  * Use https://restcountries.com/ as your source of API and datae to be integrated on your API
+  * Use https://restcountries.com/ as your source of API and data to be integrated on your API
   * Check in to the master the initial files of the Laravel and Libraries you need to use
     * If possible use the latest version of Laravel
   * Create a new FEATURE branch from the MASTER for each feature you will be doing
     * API to display the Country's Initial, Name and Capital
     * API to display the Country's Initial, Name, Capital, Region, Flag, Currency and link to  google maps

   * Once your done with the changes, merge the two branches to a new RELEASE branch
   * After successfully merging, create a PULL REQUEST to MAIN branch
   * Merge the Pull Request to MAIN then send us a invite to join the repo so we can check your work